 Oral health does not only refer to the dental health of a person.
 Oral diseases can also cause various problems to other parts of the body.
 Probiotics for oral health have been proposed as a tool to maintain a healthy oral microbiome.
 The microbiome refers to the collective genetic material, cells and environment that work together as a functional unit.

 The first aim of a probiotic dental regimen is to utilize pre-existing oral bacteria resistant to the effects of general mouth hygiene.
 These targeted microbes can help with waste management, attention response to pathogens and tissue regeneration.
-Some probiotics have been shown to be effective in restoring healthy levels of beneficial bacteria as a treatment for oral infections as well as aiding in periodontal therapy.
+Some probiotics are effective in restoring healthy levels of beneficial bacteria as a treatment for oral infections as well as aiding in periodontal therapy.
 Oral probiotics help prevent cavities, bad breath and various other oral diseases while combating the development of oral pathogens. following cases:

 Now that you know, eating probiotic foods is one of the easiest, cheapest, and most enjoyable ways to improve gut health.
 But it's also easy to feel overwhelmed by the possibilities!
 The confusion can lead you to wonder what probiotic food is the best for your needs.
 So here we are, sharing with you our selection of 10 probiotic superfoods that are good for you.